tiraboschi/virt-advisor-operator/docs/vep.md

 * **Lack of Guardrails:** A typo in a manually crafted `MachineConfig` can trigger an immediate, unintended rolling reboot of the entire cluster.
 GitOps tools apply changes blindly; they do not semantically analyze the *impact* (e.g., "This change requires a reboot").
 * **Static vs. Dynamic:** A static GitOps manifest cannot easily adapt to the environment (e.g., "Only enable profile X if the Descheduler Operator is actually installed").

-The `ConfigurationPlan` acts as an **intelligence layer** that generates the correct, safe configuration for the user, which they can *then* manage via GitOps if they choose.
+The `VirtPlatformConfig` acts as an **intelligence layer** that generates the correct, safe configuration for the user, which they can *then* manage via GitOps if they choose.

 ### 3. OLM InstallPlans
 We considered using the Operator Lifecycle Manager (OLM) to bundle these configurations.